fedora-riscv/dotnet7.0/README.md

 # Overview

-This is the .NET Core 5.0 package for Fedora.
+This is the .NET 5.0 package for Fedora.

 This package is maintained by the Fedora DotNet SIG (Special Interest Group).
 You can find out more about the DotNet SIG at: